Level/abstract-leveldown/README.md

 ## Private API For Implementors

 Each of these methods will receive exactly the number and order of arguments described.
 Optional arguments will receive sensible defaults.
 All callbacks are error-first and must be asynchronous.
-If an operation within your implementation is synchronous, be sure to call the callback in a next tick using `process.nextTick(callback, ..)`, `setImmediate` or some other means of micro- or macrotask scheduling.
+If an operation within your implementation is synchronous, be sure to invoke the callback on a next tick using `process.nextTick(callback, ..)`, `setImmediate` or some other means of micro- or macrotask scheduling.

 ### `db = AbstractLevelDOWN()`